risk assessment COSO Framework

 Some common best practices for creating an effective risk report include the following:

-• Include charts or other graphical elements in the report whenever possible.
-These can make the report easier to digest.
+• Charts or other graphical elements in the report.
+These visuals can make the report easier to digest.

-• When possible, include a sunrise and sunset for each risk.
+• A sunrise and sunset for each risk.
 The sunrise is the point at which a risk comes into play.
 The sunset is when an identified risk is no longer considered to be a risk.
 For example, in the case of making a large financial investment, the sunrise might be the time at which the contract is signed, and the sunset might be the point at which the organization has hit the break-even point for the investment.

-• Each identified risk should include a clearly written risk statement explaining the threat.
-If necessary, a corresponding context statement can add additional clarity.
+• A clearly written risk statement explaining the threat.
+If necessary, a corresponding context document can add clarity.
 For example, this section might include KRIs explaining the significance of each indicator and what the organization plans to do if certain conditions are met.

-• Each risk should also include a closure criteria statement explaining what the organization is doing in terms of risk mitigation.
+• A closure criteria statement.
+Each risk should also include a closure criteria statement explaining the organization's risk mitigation efforts.

 Dig Deeper on Compliance